LAN automation

 Step 6 |

-Cisco DNA Center pushes part of the configuration, allowing the devices to be onboarded and managed by Cisco DNA Center.
-LAN Automation Status displays In Progress, Discovered Devices Status displays the aggregate status of all devices being discovered, and the Devices tab displays the status of individual devices being discovered. ![]() |
+Catalyst Center pushes part of the configuration, allowing the devices to be onboarded and managed by Catalyst Center.
+In the LAN Automation Status window,

 Step 7 |

-View the logs on the PnP agent, as shown in the following example.
+View the logs on the PnP agent, as shown in the example.
 It is safe to press return on the console if you want to.
 When you press return, the hostname changes to the value entered in the Hostname Mapping field when you started LAN automation.

 Step 8 |